juliayslee/Data-Wrangling-using-Twitter-Data/README.md

 # Data-Wrangling-using-Twitter-Data
-Using Twitter's API, we will go through the data wrangling process for the Twitter account WeRateDogs
+Using Twitter's API, we will go through the data wrangling process for the Twitter account WeRateDogs.
+This Twitter account is a humorous account of pictures of dogs with a witty caption, for example ["This is Andi and Olli.
+They fell asleep arguing over who gets to cuddle the chicken toy.
+13/10 for both"](https://twitter.com/dog_rates/status/1240080545306066945)